opendp/dp-wizard/README.md

 [![pypi](https://img.shields.io/pypi/v/dp_wizard)](https://pypi.org/project/dp_wizard/)

-DP Wizard makes it easier to get started with differential privacy.
+DP Wizard makes it easier to get started with differential privacy, the addition of calibrated noise to aggregate statistics to protect the privacy of individuals.
-It demonstrates how to calculate DP statistics or create a synthetic dataset from the data you provide.
+DP Wizard demonstrates how to calculate DP statistics or create a synthetic dataset from the data you provide.

+(If differential privacy is new to you, [these slides](https://opendp.github.io/dp-wizard/) provide some background, and explain how DP Wizard works.)

 You can run DP Wizard locally and upload your own CSV, or use the [cloud deployment](https://mccalluc-dp-wizard.share.connect.posit.cloud/) and only provide column names to protect your private data.